Admission to the Information Systems Program

 Transfers into Information Systems will always be subject to availability of space in the major.
 Applications will be considered based on the following criteria:

-- Strong record of academic performance at Carnegie Mellon (minimum QPA of 3.0)
+- Strong record of academic performance at Carnegie Mellon (minimum QPA of 3.4).
+We will be running grade reports at the conclusion of the semester in which you apply.

 - Relevance and clarity of personal statement